fisayoadabs/Fizo_Game/README.md

 # Wordle_Game

-This repository contains the HTML, CSS, and JavaScript code for a word game called Wordle.
+This repository contains the `HTML`, `CSS`, and `JavaScript` code for a word game called Wordle.
 The game is a guessing game where the user tries to guess a five-letter word in ten attempts.

 # Getting Started
 To get started with the game, simply open the index.html file in a web browser.